What’s the Fed doing in response to the COVID-19 crisis? What more could it do?

 - Follow other central banks with what’s known as a “funding for lending” scheme, essentially offering banks greater access to very cheap, longer-term loans if they, in turn, increase their lending to small and medium-sized businesses and households.

-- Broaden the range of financial firms who can borrow from the PDCF beyond the two dozen firms designated as primary dealer to include hedge funds and other institutions not currently eligible.
+- Broaden the range of financial firms who can borrow from the PDCF beyond the two dozen firms designated as primary dealers, to include hedge funds and other institutions not currently eligible.

-Note: This post will be updated throughout the ongoing coronavirus pandemic.
-It was most recently updated on March 23, 2020.
+- Strengthen its forward guidance for maintaining near-zero interest rates and massive securities purchases, either by pledging to continue its extraordinary measures until a specific date or until specific economic or financial conditions are achieved.